-Together, they expand the LTE technology portfolio to support an even wider range of low-power IoT use cases.
+Together, they expand the LTE technology portfolio to support an even wider range of low-power IoT Applications.

 Do we really need both eMTC and NB-IoT to connect the massive IoT?

-The answer is yes, since complementary eMTC and NB-IoT are designed for different types of IoT use cases.
+The answer is yes, since complementary eMTC and NB-IoT are designed for different types of IoT Applications.

-eMTC can deliver up to 1 Mbps of throughput utilizing just 1.4 MHz of bandwidth, and supports essential capabilities such as VoLTE and full mobility for a broad range of IoT use cases, including asset trackers and wearables.
+eMTC can deliver up to 1 Mbps of throughput utilizing just 1.4 MHz of bandwidth, and supports essential capabilities such as VoLTE and full mobility for a broad range of IoT Applications, including asset trackers and wearables.